0m15/scrolla/README.md

 🗣 **Explicit imperative style updates**: You completely define **how** to update the element, no implicit behavior, no new syntax to learn, ie. just for example: `el.style.transform = 'scale3d(${value}px)`

-👉 **One simple convention**: components which uses the `layout` update prop will receive an interpolated value as argument, which represents the distance from the viewport center of current child (a range [-1, 1]).
+👉 **One simple convention**: in the `layout` function prop you'll get the dom element and a `styles` object, containing the distance from the viewport center of the element in a range [-1, 1].
 With that value you can animate pretty everything.

 ## Installation